 Anecdotal evidence suggests that cats can cry tears when they are upset or grieving.
 It's true that cats' eyes sometimes get watery.
-And cats can and do have emotions -- and do grieve.
-But if you've seen a cat with watery eyes at around the same time that they have cause to grieve, it's probably a coincidence.
+And cats can and do have emotions; they do grieve as well.
+But if you've seen a cat with watery eyes at around the same time that they have cause to grieve, it's probably just a coincidence.

 Cat Emotions Are Real